-- Medical Treatment can be very expensive depending on the injuries.
-Health insurance only covers an individual to a certain point but any surgery or medication costs and go above and beyond the insurance coverage are left to the victim to pay.
+- Medical Treatment can be very expensive.
+Health insurance only covers an individual to a certain point, but any surgery or medication costs and other costs that go above the insurance coverage are left to the victim to pay.
 These can devastate a victim and their family financially.
 Injured individuals have had to take drastic measures to pay back medical costs after an accident.
-If your accident was due to someone else's negligence or wrong doing, you can include medical treatment in your claim for compensation.
-This would cover the costs of medical treatment you have already received but also the cost of any future treatment you made need to continue in your recover such as follow-up visits, medication and physical therapy.
+If your accident was due to someone else’s negligence or wrongdoing, you can include medical treatment in your claim for compensation.
+This would cover the costs of medical treatment you have already received but also the cost of any future treatment you made need to continue in your recovery such as follow-up visits, medication, and physical therapy.

 - Loss of Income is also a contributing factor to the value of a claim.
 Injuries that leave the victim unable to function normally, either temporarily or permanently, may warrant compensation for the loss of income.
 If the victim is unable to work for any amount of time due to his or her injuries, those losses are factored into the value of the accident claim.
 If the individual filing the claim is successful, the calculated loss of earning capacity may be included in compensation.

 - Loss of Property can be added to a claim if any vehicles, clothing or other valuable items were damaged or lost during the accident.
 Reimbursement may be available for repairs or compensation may be granted for the fair market value of the items lost.